About the ESA

-The Cheeseman ESA, located next to the Kirsch Center for Environmental Studies on the southeast corner of campus, is a lush natural garden containing some 400 species of plants representing 12 California natural communities.
+The Cheeseman Environmental Study Area is located next to the Kirsch Center for Environmental Studies on the southeast corner of campus.
+It's a lush natural garden and a living classroom, containing some 400 species of plants representing 12 California natural communities.
 In addition to the native plant communities, there is a xeric native plant display at the entrance.

 California's Biological Richness